-Maria Keenmon, Director of Planning and Grants

-Workforce Solutions South Plains

-1301 Broadway, Ste.
-201

-Lubbock, Texas 79401
+Workforce Solutions South Plains 1301 Broadway, Ste.
+201 Lubbock, Texas 79401 (806) 744-1987

-(806) 744-1987

-Maria.keenmon@spworkforce.org

-A notice announcing the availability of the plan will be published in the Sunday Lubbock AJ newspaper in the Business Section on Sunday, January 29, 2017.
+A notice announcing the availability of the plan on the Board's website will be published in the Sunday-Lubbock AJ newspaper in the Business Section on Sunday, January 29, 2017.
 The notice of plan availability will be posted on the Board's social media accounts including Twitter and Facebook.
 Notices and copies of the plan will be made available to the public through the office of the County Judge in all 15 counties in the South Plains Region and in all Workforce Solutions career centers.
 Notices will be sent to all newspapers, radio stations and other media partners throughout the region requesting that the availability of the plan be included as part of their public service announcements.
-Notices will also be sent to all partner agencies and all subscribers to the Board's monthly workforce newsletter.
-After the 30-day comment period, the plan and the Board's response to comments received will be submitted to the Texas Workforce Commission.
+Notices will also be sent to all partner agencies and all subscribers to the Board's monthly workforce newsletterplan will be available on the Board's website: http://workforcesouthplains.org/about/strategic-plan/.
+After the 30 day comment period, the plan and the Board's response to comments received will be submitted to the Texas Workforce Commission.